5150brien/deltafy_xbrl/README.md

 ------------ | ------------- | -------------
-amendment_flag | bool | Identifies whether the document is an amended filing fiscal_year_end | str | The month and day upon which the fiscal year ends fiscal_period_focus | str | The quarter represented by the filing or 'FY' for full-year fisca_year_focus | int | The year in which the filing's accounting period occurred period_end_date | datetime | The date upon which the filing's accounting period ended document_type | str | '10-K' or '10-Q'
+amendment_flag | bool | Identifies whether the document is an amended filing fiscal_year_end | str | The month and day upon which the fiscal year ends fiscal_period_focus | str | 'Q1', 'Q2', 'Q3', and 'Q4' for fiscal quarters; 'FY' for full-year
+fisca_year_focus | int | The year in which the filing's accounting period occurred period_end_date | datetime | The date upon which the filing's accounting period ended document_type | str | '10-K' or '10-Q'